mohan-chinnappan-n/mohan-chinnappan-n.github.io/sfdc/bigId.md

 ## Integration

-BigID has integrations with Collibra, ASG, SAP, Salesforce’s SFDC, Microsoft, Ionic, Immuta, ServiceNow, NetSuite, Workday, Zendesk, Jira, ServiceNow, SurveyMonkey, and others.
+BigID has integrations with Collibra, ASG, SAP, **Salesforce’s SFDC**, Microsoft, Ionic, Immuta, ServiceNow, NetSuite, Workday, Zendesk, Jira, ServiceNow, SurveyMonkey, and others.

 Cloud-native architecture allows the deployment of BigID in any Kubernetes environment with automated lateral scaling that supports hybrid deployments for both on premise and in the cloud.